Urvashi Butalia

-Urvashi Butalia (born 1952) is an Indian feminist writer, publisher and activist.
+Urvashi Butalia (born 1952) is an Indian feminist writer, publisher, and activist.
 She is known for her work in the women's movement of India, as well as for authoring books such as The Other Side of Silence: Voices from and the Partition of India and Speaking Peace: Women's Voices from Kashmir.
-She is a visiting professor at Ashoka University.
+She is a visiting faculty at Ashoka University.

 Along with Ritu Menon, she co-founded Kali for Women, India's first feminist publishing house, in 1984.
 In 2003, she founded Zubaan Books, an imprint of Kali for Women.

-In 2011, Butalia and Menon were jointly awarded the Padma Shri, India's fourth highest civilian award, for their work in Literature and Education.
+In 2011, Butalia and Menon were jointly awarded the Padma Shri, India's fourth highest civilian award, for their work in literature and education.

 Early life and education

 Butalia was born in Ambala, Punjab, into a progressive and atheist family of Punjabi heritage.
-She is the third of four children of Subhadra and Joginder Singh Butalia.
-Her mother ran a counselling centre for women.
-Butalia has one [older] sister, Bela, and two brothers, Pankaj and Rahul.
+Her mother, Subhadra Butalia, ran a counselling centre for women.
+Butalia has one older sister, Bela, and two brothers, Pankaj and Rahul.
 Pankaj Butalia is a left-wing documentary filmmaker best known for a documentary on the miserable conditions of widows living in Vrindavan.

-Butalia earned a BA in literature from Miranda House, Delhi University, in 1971, a Master's degree in literature from Delhi University in 1973, and a Master's in South Asian Studies from the University of London in 1977.
-She speaks Hindi, Punjabi and Bengali, along with English, Italian and French.
+Butalia earned a BA in literature from Miranda House, Delhi University, in 1971, a master's degree in literature from Delhi University in 1973, and a master's in South Asian studies from the University of London in 1977.
+She speaks Hindi, Punjabi, Bengali, English, Italian, and French.